Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 Let's say Kirk decides to clone himself using Carol's machine so that each Kirk can be put in charge of one partition.

-<article-image src="/assets/posts/meet-kafka/no-replicas.png" alt="No Replicas" caption="Each Kirk is responsible for one partition" size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/no-replicas.png" alt="Three Kirks are on the left, and three Carols on the right.
+In between is a topic divided into three partitions, colored red, green, and blue." caption="Each Kirk is responsible for one partition" size="lg"></article-image>

 Now that we have Team Kirk and Team Carol, work can truly be done in parallel!
 But there's a potential problem here.
 What would happen if one of the Kirk's, say the bottommost, gets sick and can no longer do his job?
 He was in charge of the bottom blue partition, which was being read by one of the members of Team Carol.
 If he is no longer managing that partition, then what happens to all the messages going to that partition?